 Tap the "More Options" button (the three white dots), and tap Refresh.
 The person should show up in your contacts list.

-You can also remove a contact from WhatsApp by deleting them from your phone's address book, and then tapping Refresh in your "Contacts" screen, as described above.
+You can also remove a contact by deleting them from your phone's address book, and then tapping Refresh in your "Contacts" screen, as described above.

-In addition, you can invite someone to become your contact on WhatsApp through text message, email, or another messaging service.
+In addition, you can invite someone to become your contact through text message, email, or another messaging service.
 To do so, start by tapping the Contacts category.

-If someone is already in your address book but doesn't have WhatsApp yet, you can invite them to WhatsApp by tapping Invite beside their name, and then sending them a text message with a hyperlink that lets them download and install WhatsApp.
+If someone is already in your address book but doesn't have WhatsApp yet, you can invite them to WhatsApp by tapping Invite beside their name, and then sending them a text message with a hyperlink that lets them download and install the app.

 Tap the Contacts category, and tap the contact whom you wish to call or send a message to.

 A chat window will appear with a history of the messages that you have sent back and forth.
-(You can also access this by tapping the Chats category on the main WhatsApp screen, and then tapping your contact or group's name.
-For more on chatting with groups, see our WhatsApp Groups tutorial.)
+(You can also access this by tapping the Chats category on the main WhatsApp screen, and then tapping your contact or group's name).

 Tap the box labelled "Type a Message" to begin sending a text message to your contact.